Coronavirus (Covid-19) - updates and FAQ

 The latest guidance from Girlguiding about coronavirus (Covid-19)

-We'll be updating this page to answer your questions and as we receive new and relevant information, keeping our community safe is our top priority.
+We update this page as we receive new and relevant information.
+Keeping our community safe is our top priority.

 It may seem obvious, but a few precautions can go a long way to stop germs from spreading.
 Here are some tips from the NHS: